12+ Useful SQL Queries for WordPress Database Cleanup

 11. Delete All Orphaned Post Meta

 This query deletes all post meta that is not linked to any post.
-This query needs to be run if you manually deleted post revisions or posts using SQL.
+This query needs to be run if you manually delete post revisions or posts using SQL.

 12. Get a Full List Of Meta Keys